scverse/scanpy/README.md

 [dpt](scanpy/tools/dpt.py) implements Diffusion Pseudotime as introduced by [Haghverdi *et al.* (2016)](#ref_haghverdi16).

-The functions of these diffmap and dpt compare to the R package [destiny](http://bioconductor.org/packages/release/bioc/html/destiny.html) of [Angerer *et al.* (2015)](#ref_angerer16).
+The functions of diffmap and dpt compare to the R package [destiny](http://bioconductor.org/packages/release/bioc/html/destiny.html) of [Angerer *et al.* (2015)](#ref_angerer16).

 ### sim <a id="sim"></a>

-[sim](scanpy/_sim.py) provides a way to sample from continuous stochastic differential equations that correspond to simple, qualitiative, literature-curated boolean gene regulatory networks, as suggested by [Wittmann *et al.* (2009)](#ref_wittmann09).
+[sim](scanpy/_sim.py) provides a way to sample from stochastic differential equations that correspond to simple, qualitiative, literature-curated boolean gene regulatory networks, as suggested by [Wittmann *et al.* (2009)](#ref_wittmann09).